jamieduk/cai-ollama-python-ai/README.md

 explain the risks for each open port report all vulnerabilities and fixes

+Examples that trigger new module generation

+Use these to test the module-builder system:

+perform a full attack-surface map of 192.168.56.201 including dns, tls, headers, js analysis and subdomain finder

+audit my dvwa site at 192.168.56.103 including plugin checks and cve lookup

+run a full recon pack on 192.168.56.205 including dns, whois, tls, crawler and tech fingerprinting

+These force CAI to create modules such as:

+DNS lookup

+WHOIS

+TLS scanner

+JS library auditor

+CVE lookup

+Header analyser

+Subdomain finder

+Directory discovery

+Tech-stack fingerprinting

 Notes

-Works with local Ollama and cloud providers (including 671B-scale models) as long as they expose an Ollama-compatible /generate endpoint.
+Works with local Ollama and cloud LLM providers that expose an Ollama-compatible /generate endpoint.

+Supports models up to 671B via cloud endpoints.

+CAI will only analyse systems you explicitly instruct it to.

 <img width="986" height="670" alt="Screenshot-01" src="https://github.com/user-attachments/assets/35391a83-126d-4adb-86a3-016d1732e2ec" />

-Ensure you only scan systems you own or have explicit permission to test.
+Only scan systems you own or have written permission to test.